 Securing Your E-Store

-To compete online against the big brands like Amazon, you need to make your customers feel safe and secure when they share their credit card numbers and personal information.
+Therefore, to compete online against the big brands like Amazon, you need to make your customers feel safe and secure when they share their credit card numbers and personal information.
 There are several levels of security you can embed in your ecommerce site along with best practice processes you can employ to help gain customers’ trust.

 - Security certifications.
 The standard method for encrypting financial information sent over the Internet is called Secure Socket Layers, or SSL.
 When you install this capability, your site address will begin with https, with the “s” standing for “secure.”
 Not everyone knows to look for the “s” in the browser address bar, so consider adding visual cues, such as colored icons or badges promoting your SSL certificate.